FREE GUIDE: 100 Figures They Didn't Teach You in School

 Did You Know?

 On this day in 1897, the first African American-owned newspaper in Virginia, the Richmond Planet, celebrated its 14th year of publication under editor John Mitchell Jr. Mitchell used his platform to crusade against lynching and racial injustice, making the Planet one of the most influential Black newspapers of its era.
+For more on Black economic survival and resistance, check out our article on mutual aid societies.

 Explore more historical figures in our directory or discover hidden facts from Black history.